Hypocisy/RPGCoreV3-Chinese-wiki/CraftApplyMaterialOnItemModule.md

 Directory: "./../CraftApplyMaterialOnItemModule.yml"
 Module: CraftApplyMaterialOnItemModule

-This module permits you to left click on an item while holding a certain [[ItemModule: Material]] to modify the said item.
+This module permits you to left click on an item while holding a certain [[ItemModule: Materials]] to modify the said item.

 # How to create additional equipment slots